fonkamloic/College-student-dashboard/README.md

 # College-student-dashoard
-A student project web app which aim to provide, through an interactive dashboard, a well defined interface between the student and it's university there by enabling the students to register their courses, discuss with other student, view or publish latest news on the campus.
+A student project web app which aim to provide, through an interactive dashboard, a well defined interface between the student and it's university.This in the view to ease the interaction between the student and the rest of it's unversity environment and vice versa.

-Note: More is still to implemented but for now let us just do the basics.
+Note: More is still to be implemented but for now, let us just do the basics.

 ## Technical details

-The app is divided into two parts the ["Back end" and the "Front end"](https://en.wikipedia.org/wiki/Front_and_back_ends).The Fackend consist of a server written in nodeJS maintaining a close relationship with a database managed with in mySQL queries.The Front end has not yet been announced by the rest of the team but will surely be implemented with HTML ,CSS ,JAVASCRIPT (JQUERY and some other JS libraries).
+The app is divided into two parts the ["Back end" and the "Front end"](https://en.wikipedia.org/wiki/Front_and_back_ends).The Fackend consist of a server written in nodeJS maintaining a close relationship with a database managed with in mySQL queries.The Front end has not yet been announced by the rest of the team but will surely be implemented with HTML ,CSS ,JAVASCRIPT (JQUERY, AJAX and some other JS libraries).

 ### Licensing